aws-samples/micro-frontend-using-polyglot-javascript-frameworks/README.md

 #### iii: <u> Use the imported component in the React Container </u>

-Use the imported component in the container application in the <i>react-container-app/src/components/container/index.tsx</i> file
+Use the imported component within the container application in the <i>react-container-app/src/components/container/index.tsx</i> file

 ![react-charts-in-react-container](/additional-assets/react-charts-in-react-container.png)